MarioThompson0010/MarioThompson0010.github.io/README.md

 ![Weather Viewer](https://github.com/MarioThompson0010/06_Weather_Teller/blob/main/Assets/ScreenshotWeather.PNG)
 ![Weather Viewer 2](https://github.com/MarioThompson0010/06_Weather_Teller/blob/main/Assets/ScreenshotWeather2.PNG)

-### Group Project 1--Video Game Suggester--Note: On 2 November, 2020, the Chicken Coop API was generating a CORS error
+### Group Project 1--Video Game Suggester--Note: On 2 November, 2020, the Chicken Coop API was generating a CORS error.
+See the video demo below.

 [Link to Video Games](https://mariothompson0010.github.io/Project_1_develop/) List of technologies used: CSS, HTML, Javascript, JQuery, and two web APIs: RAWG and Chicken Coop Brief Description: This suggests video games, given your preferences.
 Enter keywords you think could be in the title, the platform, and or the genre.
 The web app returns the results in the form of cards, complete with images and possibly video clips.